hjboehle/-node-red-contrib-rules-io/README.md

                 "input": [
                     {
-                        "topic": "<unique string that describes the input>", "value": "<value by start or restart of Node-RED or by a deployment>" },
+                        "topic": "<unique string that describes the input>", "payload": "<value by start or restart of Node-RED or by a deployment>" },

             ...

                     {
-                        "topic": "<unique string that describes the input>", "value": "<value by start or restart of Node-RED or by a deployment>" }
+                        "topic": "<unique string that describes the input>", "payload": "<value by start or restart of Node-RED or by a deployment>" }
                 ],
                 "output": [
                     {
-                        "topic": "<unique string that describes the output>", "value": "<value by start or restart of Node-RED or by a deployment>" },
+                        "topic": "<unique string that describes the output>", "payload": "<value by start or restart of Node-RED or by a deployment>" },

             ...

                     {
-                        "topic": "<unique string that describes the output>", "value": "<value by start or restart of Node-RED or by a deployment>" }
+                        "topic": "<unique string that describes the output>", "payload": "<value by start or restart of Node-RED or by a deployment>" }
                 ]
             }